GorkaUrbizu/Coreference-Corpora-Resources/README.md

 # Coreference-Corpora-List
-## List of corpora annotated for coreference for different languages
+## List of corpora annotated for coreference-resolution for different languages
 (contributions are welcome :wink:)

 ## Arabic: